An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Results

-We found that many websites do not adhere to modern web standards and best practices regarding their password change form~\cite{huaman-21-technical-issues}, making automated password updates unnecessarily challenging.
+We now report findings that affect password managers' ability to automate password updates.
+We found that many websites do not adhere to modern web standards and best practices for their password update forms~\cite{huaman-21-technical-issues}, making automated password updates unnecessarily challenging.\\

-\paragraph{Adoption of the ``Password-Change'' W3C Draft} While we analyzed all websites in our sample regarding their use of the W3C draft for changing passwords~\cite{mondello-22-well-known} with the ``.well-known'' standard~\cite{nottingham-19-rfc8615}, we found that only~\var{wellknowntotal} implemented it. \var{wellknownchange} websites redirected to the \gls{pwc} process.
+\textbf{Adoption of the ``Password-Change'' W3C Draft.} While we analyzed all websites in our sample regarding their use of the W3C draft for changing passwords~\cite{mondello-24-well-known} with the ``.well-known'' standard~\cite{nottingham-19-rfc8615}, we found that only~\var{wellknowntotal} of \var{total_URLS} (5\%) implemented it. \var{wellknownchange} websites redirected to the \gls{pwc} process.
 Another \var{wellknownrecovery} websites redirected to the \gls{pwr} process.
 From those that redirected us to the \gls{pwc} process, only one website redirected us to the form where we could change the password.
-All the other websites redirected us to some account security page, where we had to further navigate to the actual password change form.
+All the other websites redirected us to an account security page, where we had to navigate further to the actual password update form.\\

-\paragraph{HTML Attributes (ID4,9)} Upon further investigation, we discovered that websites lacked support for autocomplete HTML attributes.
-Only \var{html_autocomplete_both_True_df_change} implemented the autocomplete attribute correctly in all login and password change form fields.
+\textbf{HTML Attributes (ID4,9).} Upon further investigation, we discovered that websites lacked support for autocomplete HTML attributes.
+Only \var{html_autocomplete_both_True_df_change} of \var{total_URLS} (8\%) implemented the autocomplete attribute correctly in all login and password update form fields.
 The benefit of automation on these websites is huge since password managers can automatically fill every necessary form field during the \gls{pwc} process.
-We also found that some websites only supported specific processes, such as the login process, or only in the update form during the \gls{pwc} process.
+We also found that some websites supported only specific processes, such as the login process (43, 39\%; ID4), or only the update form during the \gls{pwc} process (\gls{pwc}: 15; ID9).